brainstem-org/brainstem_support/docs/tutorials/python-api-tool.md

 output1 = client.load_model('session', include=['projects', 'dataacquisition', 'behaviors', 'manipulations']).json()
 ```

-The list of related data acquisition can be retrived from the returned dictionary.
+The list of related data acquisition can be retrieved from the returned dictionary.

 ```
 dataacquisition = output1["sessions"][0]["dataacquisition"]